 After the completion of the procedure, the catheters and tubes are removed from the radial artery.

 The patient will then recover in the radial lounge until released.
-Often this recovery is 2-3 hours.
-The patient is advised to wear a compression device on the wrist, usually for 2 hours following the procedure.
+Often this recovery is two to three hours.
+The patient is advised to wear a compression device on the wrist, usually for two hours following the procedure.
 Patients are able to sit up and eat after the procedure and may resume their normal activities after 48 hours.